mhraju069/tryrolljs/.changeset/strong-wasps-confess.md

 ---
-'@roll-network/design-system': major
+'@roll-network/design-system': minor
 ---

-Added a QRCodeV2 component to the Design System
+Added a QRCode component to the Design System